Mermaid C4 Diagram Syntax & Examples

 Reference for Mermaid C4 diagram syntax — C4Context / C4Container / C4Component, Person, System, Boundary, and Rel declarations.
 Copy-paste architecture examples.

-A syntax reference for Mermaid's C4 diagram grammar — read this when you need the exact way to declare a person, system, container, or relationship at the four C4 levels (context / container / component / code).
+A syntax reference for Mermaid's C4 diagram grammar — read this when you need the exact way to declare a person, system, container, or relationship at the four C4 levels (context / container / component / code), then preview and beautify the result in the editor.

 View Mermaid sourcePlain-text diagram syntax — copy or edit directly.